7 Looks To Copy From London Fashion Week

 Advertisement

 On the other end of the spectrum, we saw a healthy dose of gender-defying pieces from designers flexing their tailoring muscles.
 At Preen, the '70s film adaptation of Daphne du Maurier’s Don’t Look Now was the collection's inspiration, and while flashes of the film's haunting red symbolism were seen throughout, it was the Donald Sutherland-esque suiting that we loved the most: think dagger collars and oversized lapels on suave three-piece get-ups.
 Among the reworked check and trench coats at Burberry, Riccardo Tisci delivered a surprisingly zingy trouser suit.
 Just brighter than olive, the green suit felt thoroughly retro thanks to its pairing with a rust shirt and tan leather accessories.
 Margaret Howell, too, continued to do what she does best: timeless pieces that verge on the androgynous.
-Our winning look from her AW20 collection was made up of loose pinstriped trousers, an off-centre square-edged tie and utilitarian grey shirt.
+Our winning look from her fall '20 collection was made up of loose pinstriped trousers, an off-center square-edged tie, and a utilitarian gray shirt.

 Advertisement

-From sand to camel, all manner of neutrals have dominated both on and off the catwalk for the past few seasons (thank Bottega Veneta and Phoebe Philo's dedicated followers), but we're more interested in the brown brigade that's emerging for AW20.
+From sand to camel, all manner of neutrals have dominated both on and off the catwalk for the past few seasons (thank Bottega Veneta and Phoebe Philo's dedicated followers), but we're more interested in the brown brigade that's emerging for fall '20.
 The subversion of a shade previously thought of as ugly is far more interesting than the sea of beige we see outside the shows, and a slew of muddy coats proved us right.
-A.W.A.K.E Mode's velvet quilted coat with exaggerated collar looked like a Cadbury's chocolate bar and will no doubt be the casual coat of the coming winter.
-Petar Petrov's outerwear offering was mighty impressive but the standout piece was a '90s-inspired leather mac (it wouldn't look out of place on Bella Hadid, if you ask us).
-At Rejina Pyo, we saw outerwear in corduroy, suede and leather, but our favourite piece was a military-esque almost-khaki jacket with contrasting pockets and collar.
+A.W.A.K.E Mode's velvet quilted coat with an exaggerated collar looked like a Cadbury's chocolate bar and will no doubt be the casual coat of the coming winter.
+Petar Petrov's outerwear offering was mighty impressive but the standout piece was a '90s-inspired leather mac (it wouldn't look out of place on Bella Hadid if you ask us).
+At Rejina Pyo, we saw outerwear in corduroy, suede, and leather, but our favorite piece was a military-esque almost-khaki jacket with contrasting pockets and collar.
 We're pairing with slouchy leather boots, as styled on the catwalk.

 Advertisement

 Designers have become so infatuated with heritage check over the last few years – maybe Brexit is turning them back on to traditional British craft – that we didn't think we could see the woven fabric done in an innovative way.
 And yet.
-As the undisputed champion of check, Burberry gave us a host of tantalising new outerwear in striking pink and black check, rich autumnal check and staid grey check.
+As the undisputed champion of check, Burberry gave us a host of tantalizing new outerwear in striking pink and black check, rich autumnal check and staid grey check.
 Cropped, spliced and given faux fur cuffs, new life was breathed into the fabric.
-Over at Molly Goddard, checks were given art school edges in carnation colours, high pockets and unstructured silhouettes (paired with grey tights and Dr. Martens they were even more brilliant), while Victoria Beckham continued to provide us with aspirational workwear.
-Who knew we'd be coveting a three-piece look (blazer, skirt and cape) in black, yellow, white and grey check?
+Over at Molly Goddard, checks were given art school edges incarnation colors, high pockets and unstructured silhouettes (paired with grey tights and Dr. Martens they were even more brilliant), while Victoria Beckham continued to provide us with aspirational workwear.
+Who knew we'd be coveting a three-piece look (blazer, skirt, and cape) in black, yellow, white and grey check?

 Advertisement